memberful/memberful-wp/readme.txt

 3. Simple sign in and account management widget.

 == Changelog ==

+= 1.20.0 =
+* More reliable syncing of member access.
+* Fix "Buy Download" in the shortcode generator.

 = 1.19.0 =
 * Add basic support for the Sensei plugin.